custom-computing-ic/fastc/doc/pres/meng/plan.md

 to a large design space -- hard to explore manually.
 Table showing some dataflow speedup results

-3. This project is about :
+3. This project is about:
 * improving productivity
 * maintaining/improving efficiency